Carbon32/fort-defender/README.md

 <img src = "https://i.imgur.com/v5JnN81.png" width = 960 height = 540>

-This is a Python Fort Defending video game, made in pure Python.
+This is a Fort Defending video game, made in Python.
 The engine is able to handle a lot of tasks including:

 * Displaying sprites and updating them.
 * Displaying an interactive background, supporting the day & night cycle.
 * Displaying different animations (moving, death, attack...).
 * Playing sounds and music.
-* Displaying Interactive Buttons (repair, re-load, add towers...).
+* Displaying interactive Buttons (repair, re-load, add towers...).
 * Displaying a User Interface (Health, Ammunition and other stuff).
 * Displaying & updating automatic towers (helps the player taking down enemy tanks).
 * Displaying particles & different effects (including lighting, can be seen when you shoot a tank during night time).